Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

 #### 2.1.2 Levenberg-Marquardt method

-The method is an again an optimization algorithm commonly used for nonlinear least square problems, including neural network training.
+The method is again an optimization algorithm commonly used for nonlinear least square problems, including neural network training.
 It combines the advantages of both **steepest descent (gradient descent)** and the **Gauss-Newton** methods, making it more efficient that either method alone.
 The method is widely used in neural network training because it is efficient, converges quickly and is less sensitive to initialization conditions and local minima.